 INA holds fonds and collections regarding radio, TV, and audiovisual material from 1945 until the present.
 INA also holds written archives regarding all the preparatory work for television shows, research for radio, transcripts of interviews, etc. It also has quite an extensive web-media archive that collects URL's of different news sites and archives them.

-You can consult the materials autonomously.
-This is mainly the case for local libraries where you can consult INA.
-However, if you consult in an INA center, you have access to experts and a more personalised approach with tools: research guides, personal digital file where you can access and store your personal searches and consultations, you have also access to certain tools that facilitate any analysis.
-Furthermore, archivists and technical staff is present to help you navigate the vast material offered by INA.
-You can find additional information here: http://www.inatheque.fr/consultation/services-de-consultation.html
+Researchers can consult INA's materials autonomously in local libraries and médiathèques.
+However, if researchers consult documents in an INA centre, they have access to experts and a more personalised approach with tools, including research guides and a personal digital file where researchers can access and store personal searches and consultations.
+They will also have access to certain tools that facilitate any analysis.
+Furthermore, archivists and technical staff are present to help researchers navigate the vast amount of material offered by INA.

-Reproduction is possible in that it can be used for your own personal use/scientific work after explicitly asking for permission to INA.
+Reproduction is possible if it is for personal use or scientific work after explicitly asking for permission from INA.